tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% enddocs %}

+{% docs code_suggestions_delivery_type %}

+This is the delivery type of GitLab to include either SaaS or Self-Managed.

+To derive this attribute, we join the instance information (`instance_id`, `host_name`) sent in the Code Suggestions context to find the delivery type from the installation that sent the event.
+We coalesce this delivery type with the `realm` (delivery type) sent in the context.
+This adjusts for the `Dedicated` instances that are labeled as Self-Managed in the context, but are considered to be SaaS delivery types.

+{% enddocs %}

 {% docs ide_extension_version_context %}

 IDE extension version fields added to Snowplow as defined by GitLab in the [schema](https://gitlab.com/gitlab-org/iglu/-/tree/master/public/schemas/com.gitlab/ide_extension_version/jsonschema).